 If you live in an area prone to flooding, a basement safe room (or any below ground level) is probably a bad idea.
 In this case, choosing a centrally located room in your home is the best bet, as it will be one of the last to take on water.

 If you live on a hill, a structurally sound basement might be the safest possible location for a safe room.
 Consider your location as part of the planning process!

 You should also consider accessibility in locating an ideal safe room location.
 An upstairs or basement safe room, independent of any other factors, may be difficult for older or physically-impaired members of your family to reach on their own.
 Think of each member of your family and their accessibility needs.
 The easiest rooms to access should automatically make the top of your list.

 Step 2) Assess Room Structure

-Effective safe rooms should, above all else, be structurally sound.
+Effective safe-at-home storm shelters should, above all else, be structurally sound.
 Ideally, this space will remain standing even if the rest of your home comes down around it.
 This is an argument against some basement safe rooms, as the weight of your home potentially crashing down through the floor can be a serious risk.